goriunov/web-blog-sc-pj1/README.md

 1. Clone repo.
 2. Navigate to this repo-folder.
 3. Run comand in Terminal(Console) 'npm install'.
+4. After complete run npm start

+//Only if you want to change code
 4. Navigate to the application folder .
 3. Run comand in Terminal(Console) 'npm install'.